HiLleywyn/dndlatex/README.md

 - [Credits](#credits)

 ## Features
-- Up to nine cards per sheet with mirrored backs for double‑sided printing.
+- Automatic pagination with mirrored backs for double‑sided printing.
 - Item information lives in individual files for easy re‑use.
 - Backgrounds and item art are fully customizable.
 - Utility macros for item tags, flavor text, charges, spellcasting and more.